NomicFoundation/hardhat/README.md

 # Buidler 👷‍♀️

 Buidler is a new smart contracts development tool that aims to be lean and flexible.
 It provides a ready to use dev environment which is easy to extend and interoperable with the whole javascript ecosystem.
+Read [our announcement](https://medium.com/nomic-labs-blog/towards-a-mature-ecosystem-of-ethereum-developer-tools-bdff10e6cdc3) to know more about our vision for Buidler.

 ⚠️ **Buidler is alpha software.
+Sign up to [our newsletter](https://buidler.substack.com/welcome) and we will let you know when a stable release is out.
 You can start using it today, but bear in mind that some APIs may change, and you may encounter bugs** ⚠️

 ## Table of contents